cyzg/9517-group-project/README.md

 ### Structure

--**The model name can be changed to the model you choose** 1.model.train
+**The model name can be changed to the model you choose** 1.'model.train'

-2.model.test
+2.'model.test'

-3.model.visualisation
+3.'visualisation_ressult_model.py'

-4.misclassification result
+4.'misclassification result'

 ### How to run